spring-attic/reactive-streams-commons/README.md

 ## Supported datasources

-I.e., converts non-reactive data sources into `Publisher`s
+I.e., converts non-reactive data sources into `Publisher`s.

   - `PublisherJust` : emits a single value
+  - `PublisherArray` : emits the elements of an array
+  - `PublisherIterable` : emits the elements of an `Iterable`

 ## Supported transformations